-C. Please describe how the LWDB facilitates access to services provided through the local delivery system, including remote areas, through the use of technology and through other means.
-WIOA §108(b)(6)(B)
+C. Describe how the LWDB facilitates access to services provided through the local delivery system, including remote areas, using technology and other means (WIOA §108(b)(6)(B)).

 CSCLM endeavors to offer the majority of services available in a brick and mortar career center in a virtual, or electronic format.
-Our Roadmap to Employment program as well as a full line of narrated training webinars are available through our website.
+Our Career Success Plan as well as a full line of narrated training webinars are available through our website.
 Customers interested in training may also complete the online universal application and can submit their interest for tuition assistance to a CSCLM staff member for review.
 This digital portal allows a customer to access any service available in the center with the exception of one-on-one, personalized service.